 Efficient Water Heaters

 Soft water maintains the efficiency of water heaters.

-Gas storage and tankless water heaters running on soft water maintain the factory efficiency rating over a 15-year lifetime.
+Gas storage and tankless water heaters using soft water keep the factory efficiency rating over a 15-year lifetime.
 In comparison, using hard water for a gas water heater can reduce efficiency by up to 48 percent.

-If you have an electric water heater, up to 30 pounds of rock-like scale can accumulate in the tank from hard water.
+If you use an electric water heater, up to 30 pounds of rock-like scale can accumulate in the tank from hard water.
 The scale is a bad heat conductor.
-It can reduce the life of your heating element, because it has to work longer to heat water.
+It can shorten the life of your heating element, because it has to work longer to heat water.

 Soft Skin, Brighter Laundry and Cleaner Dishes

-Hard water minerals collect on your skin and in your hair, triggering it to become dehydrated.
+Hard water minerals collect on your skin and in your hair, triggering it to dry out.
 It can also contribute to painful razor burn.

-Soft water is superior at cleaning soap residue, so you’ll have softer skin and shinier hair.
-Plus, your clothes will look less faded and your dishes will look cleaner.
+Soft water is superior at rinsing soap residue, so you’ll have softer skin and glossier hair.
+Plus, your clothes will look less faded and your dishes will have fewer spots.

 Less Soap and Cleaning Time

-When you have hard water, you have to use extra soap for a satisfactory lather.
+When you have hard water, you have to use more soap for a satisfactory lather.
 The minerals in hard water react with soap.
-This makes a scum on sinks.
+This creates a scum on sinks.